 - light exercise

-- fortifying posture with cushions
+- fortifying your posture with cushions

 - hot and cold compression packs

-In addition, many people do well with physical therapy to help manage stiffness, balance, spasticity, and spasms.
 A physical therapist can help pinpoint problems with weak or tight muscles that can lead to joint pain in MS.

 Always discuss any changes in your treatment or pain management plan with your doctor.

-Balance, energy, and muscle problems are all very common with MS, and the nerve and musculoskeletal damage can contribute to the development of painful joints and aching muscles.
+Balance, energy, and muscle problems are all very common with MS, and nerve and musculoskeletal damage can contribute to the development of painful joints and aching muscles.

-With the right combination of physical therapy, medication, and lifestyle changes, you can manage your MS and a lead rich, enjoyable life.
+With the right combination of physical therapy, medication, and lifestyle changes, you can manage your MS and lead a rich, enjoyable life.